 U.S. Congresswoman Grace Meng is serving her fifth term in the United States House of Representatives.
 Grace represents the Sixth Congressional District of New York encompassing the New York City borough of Queens, including west, central and northeast Queens.

-Grace is the first Asian-American Member of Congress from New York State, and the only Congressmember of Asian descent in the entire Northeast.
-She is also the first female Member of Congress from Queens since former Vice Presidential nominee Geraldine Ferraro.
+Grace is the first and only Asian American Member of Congress from New York State and the first female Congressmember from Queens since former Vice Presidential nominee Geraldine Ferraro.

-Grace is also an Assistant Whip in the House and a founder and Co-Chair of the Kids’ Safety Caucus, the first bipartisan coalition in the House that promotes child-safety issues.
-She helped create and serves as Co-Chair of the Quiet Skies Caucus which works to mitigate excessive aircraft noise that adversely affects communities.
+Grace is also a Senior Whip and Regional Whip for New York, and a founder and Co-Chair of the Kids’ Safety Caucus, the first bipartisan coalition in the House that promotes child-safety issues.
+She helped create and serves as a founding member and former Co-Chair of the Quiet Skies Caucus which works to mitigate excessive aircraft noise that adversely affects communities.

-Born in Elmhurst, Queens, and raised in the Bayside section of the borough, Grace graduated from Stuyvesant High School and the University of Michigan.
+Born in Elmhurst, Queens, and raised in the Bayside and Flushing sections of the borough, Grace attended local schools, and graduated from Stuyvesant High School and the University of Michigan.
 She then earned a law degree from Yeshiva University’s Benjamin Cardozo School of Law.

 Prior to serving in Congress, Grace was a member of the New York State Assembly.
 Before entering public service, she worked as a public-interest lawyer.

-Grace resides in Queens with her husband, Wayne, two sons – Tyler and Brandon – and her dog, Bounce.
+Grace resides in Queens with her husband, Wayne, and two sons, Tyler and Brandon.